Nikon 1 J4 vs D3500

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was released into a lower priced segment (22 percent cheaper at launch).

 - More modern: Reflects 4 years and 4 months of technical progress since the J4 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the D3500 emerges as the winner of the match-up (11 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D3500 comes out slightly ahead of the J4 (11 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.